-The Only Gaijin in the Village by Iain Maloney provides a totally different view of Japan to the usual fast-paced, high-tech, wild and wacky descriptions of the country most books adhere to.
+If you’re looking for a book that provides a totally different view of Japan, I hope my review of The Only Gaijin in the Village by Iain Maloney will inspire you.
+It’s totally different to the usual fast-paced, high-tech, wild and wacky descriptions of the country most books adhere to.

 After reading Around the World in 80 Trains last month, which featured Japan, I was desperate to immerse myself in another book about one of my favourite countries.

 Japan will always have a special place in my heart.
-It was where I did one of my most difficult (in terms of language/culture) solo trips at the age of 21, getting into all kinds of mishaps along the way.
-Plus, it was where Mr A and I had the most magical three-week honeymoon.
+It was where I did one of my most difficult (in terms of language/culture) solo trips at the age of 21.
+I got into all kinds of mishaps along the way, like gatecrashing a geisha tea party.
+Plus, it was where Mr A and I has the most magical three-week honeymoon in Japan.

-While we did spend some time in the mountain village of Ainokura during our visit, I’m aware that it’s traditional glasshouses still make it a tourist hotspot.
+While we did spend some time staying in an Ainokura grasshouse in Japan, I’m aware that these mountain villages are still tourist hotspots.
 So I was excited to pick up a book which would show a different side of life in Japan.

 The Only Gaijin in the Village follows a year of Maloney living in rural Japan.
 The Scottish writer and his Japanese wife decide to move there after he’d spent more than a decade living in the country.
 This obviously meant that he could speak the language.